 By Tija Hunter, CDA, EFDA

-Tija Hunter, CDA, EFDA, has over 30 years of chairside experience.
-She is currently the office manager/chairside assistant to Dr. Eric Hurtte of O’Fallon, Mo., a member of the ADAA, director of the Dental Careers Institute, and an independent consultant specializing in assistant training, team building, office organization, and CEREC assistant training.
+Tija Hunter, CDA, EFDA, is a 1981 graduate of the Missouri College, and has over 30 years of chairside experience.
+She is currently the office manager/chairside assistant to Dr. Eric Hurtte of O’Fallon, Mo., a member of the ADAA, founder of the Dental Assistants Study Club of St. Louis, director of the Dental Careers Institute, and an independent consultant specializing in assistant training, team building, CEREC assistant training, and office organization.
 She can be reached at [email protected], or find her on Facebook.

 Past DE Issues